-A number of studies have investigated how grammatical number is encoded in neural language models.\footnote{We focus on grammatical number here.
-There is, however, also a vast literature investigating how BERT encodes number from a numeracy point of view \citep{wallace-etal-2019-nlp, geva-etal-2020-injecting, spithourakis-riedel-2018-numeracy}.} Most of this work, however, focuses on diagnostic probes \citep{klafka-ettinger-2020-spying,torroba-hennigen-etal-2020-intrinsic}.
-These studies are thus agnostic about whether the probed models actually use the encodings of number they discover.
-Some authors, however, do consider the relationship between how the model encodes grammatical number and its predictions.
-Notedly, \citet{giulianelli-etal-2018-hood} use a diagnostic probe to investigate how an LSTM encodes number in a subject--verb number agreement setting.
-Other approaches \citep{lakretz-etal-2019-emergence, finlayson-etal-2021-causal} have been proposed to apply interventions at the neuron level and track their effect on number agreement.
-In this work, we look for functional encodings of grammatical number---encodings which are in fact used by our probed model when solving the task.
+A number of studies have investigated how grammatical number is encoded in neural language models.
+Most of this work, however, focuses on diagnostic probes \citep{klafka-ettinger-2020-spying,torroba-hennigen-etal-2020-intrinsic}.
+These studies are thus agnostic about whether the analyzed models ever use the encodings they find.
+Other approaches, in turn, considered the relationship between number encodings and the analyzed model's predictions.
+Notedly, \citet{giulianelli-etal-2018-hood} used diagnostic probes to investigate how an LSTM encoded number in a subject--verb number agreement setting; they later intervened on the encoding to improve the model's performance on the task.\ryan{I don't understand this sentence.}\karim{Should be better now} Other approaches \citep{lakretz-etal-2019-emergence,finlayson-etal-2021-causal} have been proposed to apply interventions at the neuron level and track their effect on number agreement. \footnote{Though we focus on grammatical number, there is also a vast literature investigating how BERT encodes number from a numeracy point of view \citep{wallace-etal-2019-nlp, geva-etal-2020-injecting, spithourakis-riedel-2018-numeracy}.} In this work, we apply our approach to probe for grammatical number encodings in a neural language model's representations used to solve the number agreement task.
+We choose to probe this property because number agreement, as a behavioral task, is well suited for our needs.
+Further, number is a binary morphological property.
+This property's simplicity allows us to formulate simple hypotheses regarding how it is used on the behavioral task, which makes it a good candidate for our case study; it should be in principle simpler to map the property's encodings to the model's behavioral output on the number agreement task.\footnote{Note that, while grammatical number is a simple property, the behavioral task itself is complex as it requires knowledge about the sentence's structure.
+While we make observations regarding where number information is passed in the network, we do not investigate how the model processes syntax to mobilize the right bit of number information.}\looseness=-1